 Transcriptome assembly

 We filtered the raw transcriptome data from a previous study (31) in order to remove clusters composed by transcripts that are highly expressed, and ribosomal RNA-like reads were excluded using the SortMeRNA program (77).
 All reads from each time point were pooled before producing transcriptome assemblies for several life stages of each parasite using oases v.
 0.2.08 (78) with a k-mer size of 51.
 We cleaned the assemblies with dustmasker from the ncbi-blast-2.2.27+ toolkit (79), and trimmed the 5' and 3' low-complexity ends.
-Results of RNAseq reads aligned on the assembled transcripts and assembled transcripts aligned against the genome are shown in Table S8-S9 (each organism transcript sequences have been mapped against their corresponding genome).
+RNAseq reads were aligned against the assembled transcripts (Table S8), and the assembled transcripts were aligned against the genome assembly (Table S9) (each organism transcript sequences have been mapped against their corresponding genome).
 Contigs longer than 150 bp and containing more than 75% of unmasked nucleotides from all transcriptomes were kept and used for the gene prediction of each genome separately.

 Gene prediction